Martial Arts on Rails

 - Eran, the founder of gym management software Martial Arts on Rails, was able to apply his personal experience to understand his customer’s software struggles.

-- After over four years as an early Square partner, Martial Arts on Rails joined and graduated from Square’s partner development program, PartnerUp, in early 2020.
+- After over four years as an early Square partner, Martial Arts on Rails joined and graduated from Square’s partner development programme, PartnerUp, in early 2020.

 - Martial Arts on Rails is now seeing an increase in leads through Square App Marketplace, and gaining customers at a rate of more than 10% a month.

 - Next, they’re looking forward to further integrations with Square and are helping to provide input and suggestions on how the partnership could continue to grow.

 Eran, the founder of Martial Arts on Rails, created software to address the needs of martial arts studios based on his personal experience in over 12 years of training.
 He saw the backend of multiple systems and knew they lacked the muscle needed to work for modern studio needs.

 So, Eran created a product that could shape the gym registration process into something flexible, intuitive and comfortable to use.
 In 2016, MAonRails was in the ring: A gym management software that streamlines the process of managing memberships, billing and marketing for gyms and martial arts schools.